M0hannad/KSA_Weather_Prediction/README.md

-# Temperature and Wind Speed Forecasting in Saudi Arabia using Two Machine Learning Models
+# Temperature and Wind Speed Forecasting using Two Machine Learning Models